XiaHaochong98/TradeMasterReBuild/tools/market_dynamics_labeling/README.md

 - Blind Buy metrics are used as score 50 (-50 if worse than Do Nothing)
 - The score of other agents are given based on the assumption that the scores are following a normal distribution (50,$\sqrt{50}$)

-# Market Regime Labeling
+# Market Dynamics Labeling

 ***
-Market regime can be a useful market feature, but it is not well-defined.
+Market dynamics can be a useful market feature, but it is not well-defined.
 The intuition of this model is to label the time-series data into different regimes.